Soniaprogram/stock-analysis/README.md

 #### How do these pros and cons apply to refactoring the original VBA script?

-The refactored code allowed for a faster runtime.
+The refactored code allowed for a faster runtime as seen by the calculated execution times.
 The execution time of the original script for the 2017 dataset was 0.854s and for the 2018 dataset was 0.839s.
 However, the refactored script execution time for the 2017 dataset was 0.227s and for the 2018 dataset was 0.226s.